 "I'll meet you back at the office," A.J. shouted at his brother's receding figure.

 A.J. drove a couple of more blocks and parked his car in his regular parking spot.
 Rick often called him Mr. Predictable, and he knew he was such a creature of habit, but he couldn't help it.
-The daily routine gave him a semblance of order and peace of mind, which was sorely needed in the line of his work, especially when one had to work with a guy like Rick, who was Mr. Unpredictable.
+The daily routine gave him a semblance of order and peace of mind, which was sorely needed in his line of work, especially when one had to work with a guy like Rick, who was Mr. Unpredictable.

 It was Thursday afternoon.
 Saturday being a Valentine's Day, some people were taking Friday off to enjoy a romantic three-day weekend and itching to leave already including Rick.
 Especially Rick.
 He'd been talking all morning almost nonstop about Tracy or Stacy, and the much-anticipated trip to Mexico with her.
 Most likely another blonde, A.J. surmised.
 He knew Rick's type well—a looker in a certain way, well-endowed, with a vacuous stare that might inspire a few more dumb blonde jokes.
 Rick's taste in women, as well as other worldly pleasures, had changed very little since his adolescence.
 If he kept it up, the transition from his adolescent antics to midlife crisis would be a smooth one.